Glitch in the Matrix: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization: Localized Audio Visual DeepFake Dataset

 \subsubsection{Transcript Manipulation}

-After collecting and wrangling the real data from VoxCeleb2, the next step is to analyse a video's transcript denoted by $D = \{d_0, d_1, \cdots, d_m, \cdots, d_n\} $, where $d_i$ denotes word tokens and $n$ is the number of tokens in the transcript.
-The aim is to find the tokens to be replaced in $D$ such that the sentiment score of the transcript changes the most.
-This is essentially to create transcript $D' = \{d_0, d_1, \cdots, d_m', \cdots, d_n\}$, composed of most of the tokens of $D$ with the exception of a few tokens being replaced.
-These replaced tokens $d'$ are selected from a set $\hat{d}$ of antonyms of $d$ from WordNet~\cite{fellbaumWordNet1998}.
-We used the sentiment analyzer in NLTK~\cite{birdNatural2009} which predicts the sentiment value of a video transcript.
-For each token $d$ in a transcript $D$, we find the replacement as follows,
+Following the collection and wrangling of the real data, the next step is to analyze the transcript of a video denoted as $D = \{d_0, d_1, \cdots, d_m, \cdots, d_n\} $, where $d_i$ represents individual word tokens and $n$ denotes the total number of tokens in the transcript.
+The objective is to identify the tokens within $D$ that should be replaced in order to achieve the maximum change in perceived sentiment.
+This process aims to create a modified transcript $D' = \{d_0, d_1, \cdots, d_m', \cdots, d_n\}$, which consists of most of the original tokens from $D$ and the replacements for a few specific tokens.
+The replacement tokens, denoted as $d'$, are selected from a set $\hat{d}$ containing antonyms of $d$, sourced from WordNet~\cite{fellbaumWordNet1998}.
+To determine the sentiment value of the transcript, we employed the sentiment analyzer available in NLTK~\cite{birdNatural2009}.
+Specifically, for each token $d$ in a transcript $D$, the replacement is found with,